emiliasjogren/DD2417---Miniproject/README.md

     - _RNN_: Train.ipynb file, should be able to just run to achieve results presented
     - _Transformer_: TrainTransformer.ipynb file, should be able to just run to achieve results presented
 - **GUI**: run the FinalGUI.py file in your command window
+    - Trigram model found in Models -> 'harry_potter_1_model.txt'
-    - RNN model found in Training -> RNN -> Models
+    - RNN model found in Models -> 'model_RNN.pth'
+    - Transformer model found in Models -> 'model_transformer.pth'

 ## Results
 *Keystroke = Percentage of saved keystrokes